xuchen66/sphinx-emdocs/source/serialem-note-more-on-MMMcentering.rst

 .. glossary::

    Abstract
-      Now Realign in LM ranges works better due to two recent improvements is SerialEM.
-1) The property "RealignItemMaxLMField" is taken care of automatically for LM range, and 2) The Aperture sizes for both condenser 2 and objective lens are now properties for the Map item in navigator.
+      Now Realign in LM range works better due to two recent improvements is SerialEM.
+1) The property "RealignItemMaxLMField" is taken care of automatically for LM range, and 2) The aperture sizes for both condenser and objective lenses are now properties for the Map item in navigator.
 Thus, realign routine becomes a more convenient way for positioning a mesh accurately.

-      However, there is another source of MMM centering problem I did not realize much before - the lateral shift!
+      However, there is another source of MMM's off-centered problem I did not realize much before - the lateral shift!
 If your mesh Z height changed a lot from initial Z of LMM map, your MMM will be off centered due to this lateral shift.
 If the Z change is 100 micron or more, the lateral shift becomes fairly noticeable.
 This needs to be taken care of for accurate centering for MMM mapping.
-It is not uncommon for meshes to have quite different Z heights in a grid.
+It is not uncommon for meshes to have quite different Z heights acrossing a grid.

       This issue can be simply addressed by another round of Realign.